Michigan Contact Lens | Dry Eye Treatments

 • Q: Is dry eye syndrome serious?

-A: Dry eye syndrome is a common and often manageable condition, but if left untreated, it can lead to more serious eye problems such as corneal abrasions or infections.
-It is important to seek treatment for dry eye to prevent these complications and maintain overall eye health.
+A: Dry eye syndrome is a common condition that is often manageable, but if left untreated, it can lead to complications such as corneal abrasions or infections.
+Seeking timely treatment is essential to prevent these issues and maintain overall eye health.

 • Q: Can dry eye syndrome be cured?